canh25xp/GraduationThesis/OUTLINES.md

 Most recent GEC base systems expect the input to be a single sentence tokenized with SpaCy version 1.9, following the requirement from the BEA-2019 shared task.
 As such, an input text needs to be segmented into sentences and then tokenized with SpaCy before each sentence is given as the input to the GEC model.
 To retain the text structure, it is first split by line before segmented into sentences.
-This way, we can keep the information on which line a sentence should be printed.
+This way, I can keep the information on which line a sentence should be printed.
-To segment a text into sentences, we follow the practice used in the NUCLE corpus by using the nltk Punkt tokenizer.
+To segment a text into sentences, I follow the practice used in the NUCLE corpus by using the nltk Punkt tokenizer.

 #### Output Text Box

 After a text is entered into the input text box and the "Run" button is clicked, the corrected text will appear in the output text box.
 As the base GEC systems are expected to work on tokenized input and output, the output text needs to be detokenized to look more natural.
-Since SpaCy does not have a detokenizer and the document context of the original input may no longer be relevant after a sentence is corrected, we use Moses todetokenize a sentence.
+Since SpaCy does not have a detokenizer and the document context of the original input may no longer be relevant after a sentence is corrected, I use Moses todetokenize a sentence.
-We found that Moses can detokenize a sentence that is tokenized by SpaCy reasonably well, only missing some cases like the detokenization of "is n't" and "are n;t" and removing spaces around hyphens.
+I found that Moses can detokenize a sentence that is tokenized by SpaCy reasonably well, only missing some cases like the detokenization of "is n't" and "are n;t" and removing spaces around hyphens.
-For these missed cases, we create simple rules to apply string replacement after Moses detokenization.
+For these missed cases, I create simple rules to apply string replacement after Moses detokenization.
 Detokenization is not applied if the user chooses to highlight the corrections because the highlights need some room to make them clearly visible.

 ## Testing